 In Your Backyard

-A monthly column elevating the voices of formerly homeless residents or those with lived experience.
+A column elevating the voices of current and formerly homeless residents or those with lived experience.

 Cecilia Martin grew up not knowing her place in life, or what her purpose was.
 Not even the direction she should go.
 She says she has struggled her entire life with just about every decision she’s had to make, including becoming an alcoholic as a child and continuing down the road of addiction for decades.
 Cecilia has faced many dangerous and unsafe situations that ultimately led to homelessness.

 Today, thanks to people who have believed in her and her own motivation, Cecilia lives in an affordable one-bedroom apartment she can call home.
 She has also been given an opportunity to advocate for the homeless still out on the street.